Ukrainian native shares thoughts on Russia invasion - NewsBreak

 Erie, Pa.
 (WJET/WFXP/ YourErie.com ) — Ukrainians living in Erie are watching minute by minute as Russia invades their country.

 “I was shocked.
-I couldn’t believe it’s real,” said Hanna Miticheva, who grew up in Kyiv, Ukraine.
+I couldn’t believe it’s real,” said Hanna Miticheva, Grew up in Kyiv, Ukraine.

 Miticheva grew up in Ukraine’s capital city of Kyiv.
-She says it’s hard to watch what is happening in her home country.South Carolina congressman says Russian attack wouldn’t happen under Trump
+She says it’s hard to watch what is happening in her home country.Biden unveils additional sanctions over Russian attack

 “And people, they are all in blood, their face, their hands, they just live in the house and they’re crying and it’s just horrible to see it.
 It’s just so terrifying,” Miticheva said.